saltire/sokommo/README.md

   The front end app will reload, and the back end server will restart, when you make changes.
   View the app at `http://localhost:8080`, or change the port with the `DEV_SERVER_PORT` environment variable.
+  API calls are proxied to the server port (set with the `PORT` environment variable).
 - `npm run build`: Build for production.
   The front end will go into the `/dist` folder, and the back end into `/built`.
 - `npm start`: Start the production server.
 You will need to run `npm run build` first.